The planning system can be a confusing mess. Here is an explanation of the situation at Danes Moss.

 So, who voted in favour of the motion to develop Danes Moss?

-- Cllr Steven Edgar (Conservative, Haslington) (Still sitting on the board)
+- Cllr Steven Edgar (Conservative, Haslington)

 - Cllr Mike Sewart (Conservative, Poynton West and Adlington)